kodamok/CourseNotes/99_Productivity/bash/alias.md

     ####### ADD CUSTOM alias COMMANDS BELOW THIS LINE #######

-    ## Shortcut to open this file in an editor window
+    # Shortcut to open this file in an editor window
     alias addalias='code ~/.bashrc'

-    ## The items in this .bashrc file are loaded once when you log on.
-To use your new aliases immediately, you need run `source ~/.bashrc` in the Terminal to reload this file.
+    # The items in this .bashrc file are loaded once when you
+    # log on.
+To use your new aliases immediately, you need
+    # to run `source ~/.bashrc` in the Terminal to reload
+    # this file.
 Here's an alias that is easier to remember:
     alias usenew ='source ~/.bashrc'
     ```
 4. Note that your new alias will not automatically become available until you start a new Terminal session.
 You can refresh your source of aliases by typing the following in the Terminal window: